 As a SME, we believe it is worthwhile focusing our charitable efforts into one worthy charity, rather than many.
 Our Employee of the Year selects our Charity of the Year.
 For 12 months, all our company fund raising activity is done in aid of that organisation.
-This year we are fundraising for Make-a-Wish UK, founded in 1986 with the aim of granting magical wishes to enrich the lives of children and young people fighting life-threatening conditions.
+This year we are fundraising for the Children’s Burns Club, a registered charity under the umbrella of the Mid Essex Hospital Trust.
+The club offers support to young burn survivors and their families, helping them come to terms with burn trauma and altered body image.
 These are just a couple of examples of the schemes and projects we run.

 Investing for the future

 Inntel is pleased to advise that it created its first apprenticeship position in 2013 as a test case.
 This was in partnership with TheLightBulb, a local training provider.
 Inntel’s first apprentice has been very successful resulting in full time employment and we are currently looking to recruit a further 3 apprenticeships throughout the business.
 It should also be noted that we do not adhere to the apprenticeship salary structure and pay the same wage as we would do for non-apprenticeship staff, which is aligned to the ‘living wage’ principles.